History of machine translation: 2010s

 The past decade witnessed neural machine translation (NMT) methods replace statistical machine translation.
 The term neural machine translation was coined by Bahdanau et al and Sutskever et al who also published the first research regarding this topic in 2014.
 Neural networks only needed a fraction of the memory needed by statistical models and whole sentences could be modeled in an integrated manner.
 The first large scale NMT was launched by Baidu in 2015, followed by Google Neural Machine Translation (GNMT) in 2016.
 This was followed by other translation services like DeepL Translator and the adoption of NMT technology in older translation services like Microsoft translator.

 Neural networks use a single end to end neural network architecture known as sequence to sequence (seq2seq) which uses two recurrent neural networks (RNN).
 An encoder RNN and a decoder RNN.
 Encoder RNN uses encoding vectors on the source sentence and the decoder RNN generates the target sentence based on the previous encoding vector.
 Further advancements in the attention layer, transformation and back propagation techniques have made NMTs flexible and adopted in most machine translation, summarization and chatbot technologies.

+In July 2024, DeepL announced a next-generation translation engine built on a proprietary large language model tuned for translation and editing; in blind tests commissioned by the company, professional linguists preferred its output over Google Translate 1.3 times more often and over GPT-4 1.7 times more often.
+Google, which had improved the translation quality of its Gemini models at I/O 2024, integrated Gemini into Google Translate to handle idioms and slang more naturally and introduced live speech-to-speech translation for headphones.
+Hallucination, bias toward high-resource languages, and the reliability of automatic metrics remain open problems in LLM-based translation.